kpn256/lnmBot/README.md

-# LNBOT
+# LNMBOT

-*LNM trading bot was made like exercices and is your responsability use it for trading do not use this bot whitout supervision*
+*LNMBOT was made like exercices and is your responsability use it for trading, do not use this bot whitout supervision*

+this is a trading bot using lnmarkets

-for running this bot you need python 3.8 or superior
+for running this bot you need python 3.10 or superior

 #### -   clone this repository